Watch a YouTube Video Interview of NYS Teacher, Stephanie Jordan (Pioneer CSD) discuss National Board Certification.

 Local Contractual Language

-Almost 280 school districts in this New York State offer support and/or incentives for candidates and National Board Certified Teachers.
+Almost 300 or half of NYS's school districts offer support and/or incentives for candidates and National Board Certified Teachers.
 This PDF has been generated by NYSUT.
 For more information contact Melanie Pores at NYSUT.

 Sustained support for teachers in the certification process truly enhances the experience.
 A regional cohort or support group can be formed so that teachers are not working in isolation, but benefit from working with colleagues.
 Teachers have spoken highly of the importance of collegial support from precandidacy through achievement of certification by giving and receiving constructive feedback.